Toufa7/Cub3D/Readme.md

 :question: How to write pixels on top of image ?

-> So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels ??

-> We pass the reference in ordre to set that current data address

-> Now that we have created our image it's time to push them to window
+> So after creating your image, you'll need to call mlx_get_address to retrieve the memory address of that pixels ??, We pass the reference in order to set that current data address, now that we have created our image it's time to push them to the window with the help of mlx_put_image_to_window we can do it quickly.

-The images divided into small squares called pixels and each pixel requires 1 bit of memory we're working with RGB (0-255) each color takes 8 bits

 :question: Does printf slow down my program ?